How to Get Your Music App Back If It’s Disappeared

 On your iPhone, iPad, or iPod touch: Go to Settings > Music, then tap iCloud Music Library to turn it off.
 Close Settings.
 Go to Settings > Music, then tap iCloud Music Library to turn it on.

-How do I recover my deleted Apple music library?
+How do I restore my Apple music library?

-How do I find a missing app icon on my iPhone?
+How do I put an app back on my iPhone home screen?

 Apple Music App Disappeared from iPhone – How to Fix